hotdaamn/asuswrt-merlin-wiki/How-to-use-Tunlr-service.md

     done
     service restart_dnsmasq

 It takes Tunlr's DNS addresses and makes dnsmasq configuration file where some domains will be "served" via Tunlr service.
 Feel free to add your own domains to `/jffs/configs/domains.txt` file.
+For instance you might want to add tunlr.net to the list so [Tunlr status](http://tunlr.net/status/) is 100% complete.

+    echo tunlr.net >> /jffs/configs/domains.txt

 ### Custom dnsmasq.conf users ###